AirtestProject/Poco/DocBuilder/index.rst

 Example
 =======

-The following example shows a simple test script on demo game using Unity3D.
+The following example shows a simple test script on demo game using Unity3D. `More examples are here <source/doc/poco-example/index.html>`_.
 ::

     from poco.drivers.unity3d import UnityPoco as Poco